olearydj/antisimplistic/_posts/2020-11-06-starting-fastpages.md

 - [Advice to aspiring data scientists: start a blog](http://varianceexplained.org/r/start-blog/) on [David Robinson's](https://twitter.com/drob) popular blog, Variance Explained
 - [Data Science Portfolios That Will Get You the Job](https://www.dataquest.io/blog/build-a-data-science-portfolio/)
 - [Thinking of blogging about Data Science?
 Here are some tips and possible benefits.](https://towardsdatascience.com/thinking-of-blogging-about-data-science-here-are-some-tips-and-possible-benefits-680ff0e51d67)

+Many of us need to spend less time consuming, and more time creating.
+Now you know how and why, so go publish something!

+---

 [^1]: Howard, Jeremy, and Sylvain Gugger.
 Deep Learning for Coders with Fastai and PyTorch.
 O’Reilly Media, Inc., 2020.
 [^2]: Robinson, Emily, and Jacqueline Nolis.
 Build a Career in Data Science.
 Simon and Schuster, 2020.